OA-WCVP/paper/README.md

 #### Automated compilation

 A github action compiles the output document when a tag is applied to the repository.
-The PDF version of the article is made available as a build artifact.
+PDF and Word (.docx) versions of the article are made available as build artifacts.

 #### Local document compilation